valtido/sentry-docs/src/collections/_documentation/clients/react-native/cocoapods.md

 title: 'Setup With CocoaPods'
 ---

-In order to use Sentry with CocoaPods you have to install the packages with `npm` or `yarn` and link them locally in your `Podfile`.
+In order to use Sentry with CocoaPods, you have to install the packages with `npm` or `yarn`, and link them locally in your `Podfile`.

 ```bash
 npm install --save react react-native react-native-sentry
 yarn add react react-native react-native-sentry
 ```

-After that change your `Podfile` to reference to the packages in your `node_modules` folder.
+After that, change your `Podfile` to reference to the packages in your `node_modules` folder.
 For the latest reference on how to use react-native with CocoaPods see: [Integration with existing apps](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html#configuring-cocoapods-dependencies)

 ```ruby
 target 'YOUR-TARGET' do